engineerjames/process-pilot/README.md

 Process Pilot supports a plugin system that allows users to extend its functionality with custom hooks, ready strategies, and process statistics handlers.

+### Plugin Registration Scoping

+Plugins in Process Pilot have two distinct registration scopes:

+1. **Process-Specific Hooks**: Process hooks (pre_start, post_start, on_shutdown, on_restart) are only registered for processes that explicitly request them in their manifest configuration.

+2. **Global Features**: Ready strategies and process stat handlers are registered globally and are available to all processes.

 ### Creating a Plugin

 To create a plugin, define a class that inherits from [`Plugin`](process_pilot/plugin.py) and implement the required methods: